Want to learn how to do influencer marketing?

 Think of it as an introduction into an existing community of people who are all interested in what you have to say – the ultimate word of mouth referral.

 Influencer marketing is big business, growing exponentially over the past five years.
-According to an ANA and PQ Media study, estimated total brand spending will reach $101 billion by 2020.
+According to an ANA and PQ Media study, estimated total brand spending reached $101 billion by 2020.
 It’s gone WAY beyond free PR.

 Increasingly brands are creating their own in-house teams dedicated to influencer marketing communications, and soon it will be rare for any brand to launch a campaign that doesn’t involve at least one social media influencer.

 In 2019, we’re likely to see more brands establishing long-term relationships with individual influencers, positioning them as brand ambassadors within complex campaigns.
 There are some great marketing ideas for small business here to inspire you.

 Why is influencer marketing so powerful?